Skip to main content

 A savings account is an interest-bearing deposit account.
 Unlike a checking account that is used for day-to-day transactions, savings accounts are typically used to store money.

-Historically savings accounts haven’t provided high returns, but the rise of digital banks has pushed many financial institutions to offer more competitive rates.
-In 2013, the national average savings account rate was 0.06% APY.2 As of May 15, 2023, the national average savings account rate was 0.40% APY.
-On the other hand, digital banks were offering rates as high as 5.00% APY.34
+In 2013, the national average savings account rate was 0.06% APY.2 As of April 15, 2024, the national average savings account rate was 0.46% APY.3 On the other hand, digital banks were offering rates at 5.00% APY or higher.4

 Why Do I Need a Savings Account?